Burry Port and Gwendraeth Valley Railway: The twentieth century

 In the first years of the 20th century the production of anthracite in the area served by the railway increased very considerably, and the fortunes and profitability of the company rose correspondingly.
 10% dividends were paid on ordinary shares in certain years in the period.

-At the end of 1903 the Gwendraeth Valleys Railway Company approached the BP&GVR with the intention of selling their concern; the BP&GVR negotiated but an acceptable price could not be agreed, and the Gwendraeth Valleys Railway (GVR) later sold its line to the Kidwelly Tinplate Company for £3,000, effective from the end of 1904.
+At the end of 1903 the Gwendreath Valleys Railway Company approached the BP&GVR with the intention of selling their concern; the BP&GVR negotiated but an acceptable price could not be agreed, and the Gwendreath Valleys Railway (GVR) later sold its line to the Kidwelly Tinplate Company for £3,000, effective from the end of 1904.
 The new owner immediately procured a locomotive and gave three months notice to terminate the working arrangement (whereby the BP&GVR worked the GVR); this took place in March 1904.

 Burry Port declined as a port, with collieries preferring to forward coal to Swansea Docks where larger ships and mechanical handling facilities meant that the mineral could be dealt with more efficiently.
 More wagons were being sent away over the GWR main line, and the exchange sidings at Burry Port became congested with loaded wagons waiting to be taken forward, and empties returning to the collieries.
 Some traffic was deviated to join the GWR at Kidwelly via Tycoch; previously this route had only been used for coal travelling on towards West Wales.

 A triangular junction was former at Kidwelly Junction, by the installation of a south to west curve, known as the Kidwelly Loop; this enabled direct running from Llanelly and Pwll to Kidwelly GWR; it was laid by 1909.
 At the same time silting of the Gwendraeth estuary led to the little quay at Kidwelly being much less used after 1920, and it is believed that the last traffic to use it before closure in October 1929 was roadstone.
 The track from Tycoch Junction to the quay was recovered in 1933.

 In January 1913 the designation of up and down directions was reversed; it had been "up" to Burry Port, but now it was "up" to Cwm Mawr; the reason for the change is not clear, but "up" was now uphill.